heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 Follow the instructions of your chosen domain name provider to obtain a free domain name.

-> [!TIP]
->
-> If you use Duck DNS, you can use your GitHub account to sign in quickly.

 The (free) domain name can be anything you want.
 It does not have to be related to the practical work nor this teaching unit and you can use it for other